zhanghaorancs/zhanghaorancs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am is currently a third-year PhD student at Harbin Engineering University.
 Prior that, I have reveived the MEng degree from Harbin Engineering University in Mar 2022.
-Also, I work as a Research Assistant at IMCL lab<a href='https://www4.comp.polyu.edu.hk/~labimcl/index.html'> in The Hong Kong Polytechnic University, supervised by Prof.Jiannong Cao<a href='https://www4.comp.polyu.edu.hk/~csjcao/'> and Dr.Shan Jiang<a href='https://www4.comp.polyu.edu.hk/~shanjiang/'>.
+Also, I work as a Research Assistant at <a href='https://www4.comp.polyu.edu.hk/~labimcl/index.html'>IMCL lab in The Hong Kong Polytechnic University, supervised by <a href='https://www4.comp.polyu.edu.hk/~csjcao/'>Prof.Jiannong Cao and <a href='https://www4.comp.polyu.edu.hk/~shanjiang/'>Dr.Shan Jiang.

 My research interest includes Collaborative Edge Computing, Distributed machine learning, Federated Learning, and Blockchain.